drliamoneil/drliamoneil.github.io/_pages/markdown.md

   - /markdown.html
 ---

-Below are definitions of, and recommended reading on, key terms used in my research.
+Below is a list of definitions and recommended reading for key terms used in my research.

 ### Actual Competence
 An organism's capacity to interact effectively with its environment.